 by: Tonya Lowentritt

-HAMMOND – For the fifth time in the past eight years, the Southeastern Channel
+HAMMOND – For the sixth time in the past nine years, the Southeastern Channel

 has been recognized as the “Best College Television Station in the South.”

-The channel earned first place “Best of South” honors for the second year in a row and the third time in the past five years at the annual Southeast Journalism Conference in Hattiesburg, Miss.
-Its five years of winning “Best TV Station” since 2013 are the most of any university in the southeast region of the U.S. During that span the only times that the Southeastern Channel did not win first place, it won second place.
+The channel earned first place “Best of South” honors for the third year in a row and the fourth time in the past six years at the annual Southeast Journalism Conference.
+Its six years of winning “Best College TV Station” since 2013 are the most by any university in the southeast region of the U.S. During that span, the only times that the Southeastern Channel did not win first place, it won second place.

-The SEJC is composed of 39 universities from Louisiana, Mississippi, Arkansas, Alabama, Florida, Georgia, Tennessee, and North Carolina.
-The Southeast Journalism Conference celebrates student journalism and offers an opportunity for participants to develop relationships with students from schools throughout the southeast United States.
+The SEJC celebrates student journalism and offers an opportunity for participants to develop relationships with students from schools throughout the southeast United States.

-In addition, the Southeastern Channel won third place for “Best College Video Newscast” for the student newscast, “Northshore News.”
-The newscast has won first place four times in the past nine years, the most of any school in the region.
+In addition, the Southeastern Channel won first place for “Best College Video News Program” for the student newscast “Northshore News.”
+The newscast has won first place five times in the past 10 years, the most of any school in the region.

-In its 17 years of existence, the Southeastern Channel has won over 400 national, international and regional awards, including 17 awards from the Emmys.
-The channel can be seen on Spectrum Channel 199 in Tangipahoa, St. Tammany, Livingston, and St. Helena parishes, while its live 24-7 broadcast is also streamed on Roku, Apple TV and thesoutheasternchanel.com, which offers video on demand.
+In its 19 years of existence, the Southeastern Channel has won over 400 national, international and regional awards, including 20 awards from the Emmys.
+The channel can be seen on Spectrum Channel 199 in Tangipahoa, St. Tammany, Livingston and St. Helena parishes and on mthermonwebtv.com in Washington Parish.
+The channel’s live 24-7 broadcast is streamed on Roku, Apple TV and thesoutheasternchannel.com, which also offers video on demand.
 The Southeastern Channel can also be accessed through its Facebook, Twitter, Instagram and YouTube accounts.